cdolan/cdolan.github.io/content/posts/the-browser-challenge.md

 This is precisely why the challenge will go unanswered.
 It demands the one thing the AI hype ecosystem cannot provide: concrete evidence of the extraordinary claims being made.

-## The Inconvenient Truth About Real Innovation

-Here's what the hypesters don't want you to know: actual AI progress is happening, but it's incremental, specialized, and far less dramatic than the narratives suggest.
-Real AI researchers are solving specific problems with measurable improvements, not building general-purpose replacement humans.

-The browser challenge honors this reality by demanding specificity over speculation, functionality over philosophy, and evidence over evangelism.

 ## A Modest Proposal for Intellectual Honesty

 Let's establish a new social contract for AI discourse: extraordinary claims require extraordinary evidence.
 If your understanding of AI includes the ability to replace complex human expertise, demonstrate it through verifiable achievements rather than confident assertions.

-The browser challenge isn't about diminishing AI, it's about calibrating our expectations to match reality rather than venture capital pitch decks.
-It's about demanding that those who profit from AI hype occasionally demonstrate the capabilities they claim exist.

 Until someone accepts this challenge and delivers a browser that doesn't immediately crash when loading X, perhaps we should treat claims about AI's imminent replacement of human expertise with the skepticism they deserve.